USDA's Long-term Projections Process

 The Departmental long-term projections report is released in February each year.

 The projections process that leads up to the annual report starts in the preceding summer.
-In August and September, domestic and international macroeconomic assumptions are prepared, covering gross domestic product, inflation, exchange rates, and population.
+In August and September, domestic and international macroeconomic assumptions are prepared, covering variables such as gross domestic product, inflation, exchange rates, and population.
 Detailed foreign country and commodity projections then are prepared in October to support the global trade analysis and U.S. export projections.
 The core domestic analysis for program commodities takes place in November, which incorporates the trade analysis results.
 The domestic projections for crops also make use of preliminary projections for the livestock sector in order to appropriately represent crop-livestock interactions.
 Final projections for livestock and other non-program commodities are completed in late November and early December.
 Livestock projections incorporate the feed price projections from the crop-sector analysis to ensure internal consistency between agricultural subsectors.

 The Economic Research Service derives implications of the commodity projections for agricultural trade measures and farm income to provide sectorwide economic projections for the Departmental long-term projections report.
 Projections for these aggregate indicators are made in December and January.